Episode 53 – What Nutrition Claims Really Mean And How To Spot Them

 What does “light” really mean?
 How “reduced” is reduced fat?

-Today, let’s explore nutrition claims and what they really mean so you won’t be fooled again and more importantly, reverse your wardrobe malfunction.
+Today, let’s explore what nutrition claims really mean so you won’t be fooled again and more importantly, reverse your wardrobe malfunction.

 Claiming nutrition on labels